TGS has written a tremendous article on how essential time-management is. And here’s the translation.

 After having worked a month in such a regime, we realized that we wouldn’t finish the project successfully.
 We started to search for development possibilities and found out about Hackday (48-hour development marathon) and decided to take part in it.
 Being totally sure that we wouldn’t succeed, we started our preparation for the hackathon from developing an idea that we could realize in 48 hours.
 As a result, despite the absence of experience, we choose a variant of creating a mobile game.

-It was quite challenging for us as we didn’t understand professional slang totally, were limited in time, environment and by existing rules.
+It was quite challenging for us as we didn’t understand professional slang totally, were limited in time, environment, and existing rules.
 But it also inspired us.
-We created a working prototype in 48 hours — “Clicker Bands” game.
+We created a working prototype in 48 hours — the “Clicker Bands” game.
 Having presented it to HackDay experts, we won in a “Startup” nomination.

-Our success in the hackathon and a possibility to work in a coworking of one of the organizers allowed us to finish the game.
+Our success in the hackathon and the possibility to work in a coworking of one of the organizers allowed us to finish the game.

 • According to the first Parkinson’s law, published in 1955, work consumes all the time you plan for it.
 There were extreme deadlines in the hackathon and we met them.
 So, the earlier is a deadline, the less time is left for procrastination.

 • Checkpoint.
-Project managers met every day at a definite time and discussed work results of their teams and developed plans of further actions.
+Project managers met every day at a definite time and discussed the work results of their teams and developed plans for further actions.
 Such meetings have become a part of our schedule and allowed us to plan and structure our work.

 Besides perfecting skills of time management, there’s another factor which helped us to finish the project — a competitive character of the event.
 Competition increased motivation and allowed us to find out our problems and use our advantages.